glasgowm148/ergonaut-handbook/Guides/yield.md

 ## Grid Trading

+Grid Trading platforms in the Ergo ecosystem offer users the opportunity to engage in decentralized grid trading.
+These platforms provide a way for users to automate their trading strategies and maximize their potential returns.

 | Type | Platform / Project | Status | Description | Resources |
 |---|---|---|---|---|
 | Grid Trading | [Off-the-grid](https://github.com/Telefragged/off-the-grid/) | Available | Decentralized grid trading bots |
 | Grid Trading | [Machina Finance](https://docs.ergoplatform.com/eco/machina-finance/) | In Development | grid trading DEX |

 ## Off-Chain

+Off-Chain platforms in the Ergo ecosystem offer users the opportunity to earn fees for matching orders, providing price fees with an oracle, or becoming a watcher.
+These platforms provide a way for users to participate in the network's operations and earn rewards.

 | Type | Platform / Project | Status | Description | Resources |
 |---|---|---|---|---|